GOG.com: Features

 The offered digital goods (video games and movies) can be purchased and downloaded online and they are distributed without digital rights management.
 The prices of products typically range from about $5 to $10 for older games, along with special offers in sales held several times a week.
 Some newer titles have a higher price.
 GOG.com's digital products can also be given to other persons via redeemable gift certificates.

 The user does not have to install special client software to download or run the games, although a download manager, which is due to be phased out, and the GOG Galaxy client, which is currently in beta, are available.
 After downloading, the customer is free to use the software for any personal use like installing on multiple devices, archiving on any personal storage media for unlimited time, modding and patching; with the restriction that reselling and sharing is not permitted.
 The software installers are technically independent of the customer's GOG.com account, although still subject to GOG.com's EULA, where a "licensed, not sold" formulation is used.
 The "licensed, not sold" model frequently raises questions of ownership of digital goods.
 In the European Union, the European Court of Justice held that a copyright holder cannot oppose the resale of a digitally sold software, in accordance with the rule of copyright exhaustion on first sale as ownership is transferred, and questions therefore the "licensed, not sold" EULA.

 Along with the games, customers are also able to download numerous extra materials relating to the game they purchased.
 Often these extras include the game's soundtrack (partly as FLAC), wallpapers, avatars, and manuals.
 GOG.com also offers full customer support for all purchases and a money-back guarantee for the first 30 days.

 Promotions are organized regularly.
 The style of these promotions varies from a discount for products that are bought in bundles, to thematic competitions like riddles, "guess a game from a picture" contests or "best time on a specific level".
 Also, GOG.com gives away promotion codes for a game with review contests.

+GOG introduced for "One-click Mod" support for game modifications in June 2025, allowing users to easily download and install from a curated selection of mods for select games, as long as the user already has purchased the base title on GOG.
+Mods range from those that improve the player experience by fixing game bugs or user-interface problems with the game as shipped, through those that provide new content including total conversions.
+GOG included support for popular mods, such as Skyblivion, a mod for The Elder Scrolls V: Skyrim that recreates the content from The Elder Scrolls IV: Oblivion into Skyrim's engine.